 Algae start with a single cell and go through several stages of growth.
-The cell multiplies, and although it is not visible, it can be felt on walls and steps as a slimy residue that makes surfaces slippery.
-During the next stage of growth, a membrane develops around the cell, making it more solid.
-The cell also begins to absorb nutrients.
-As the membrane grows, the algae become denser, and their colour becomes more dominant.
-At this stage, the algae produce carbon and grow rapidly in the pool by feeding off of other growing cells.
-The cell has reached full maturity and extreme measures will be needed to eliminate the algae.
+As the cells continue to multiply, they may not be visible to the naked eye initially, but they will create an unmistakable slimy, slippery residue on pool walls and steps.
+Eventually, a membrane develops around the cell, making it more solid.
+At this stage of growth, the cell begins to absorb nutrients.
+As the membrane grows, the algae become denser and more distinctive in colour.
+By this point, the algae are producing carbon and growing rapidly in the pool by feeding off of other growing cells.
+When the surviving cells reach full maturity, extreme measures must be taken to eliminate the algae they form.

 Green algae aren’t always visible to the naked eye.
 Often, their presence is only noticeable by that tell-tale slippery or slimy feel on pool surfaces (a common phenomenon associated with algae growth).
 When this happens, immediate action must be taken to prevent an algae bloom and the pool water turning completely green.